prybka82-sites/fish_code/_posts/2020-08-09-notes-on-jekyll.md

 - commit all files:

 {% highlight bash %}
-git commit -m "nazwa migawki"
+git commit -m "commit description"
 {% endhighlight %}

 - connect the local repo to the remote one: